LokamGanesh/GRANDFINALE/README.md

 ## Support

 For support and inquiries:
-- Email: info@jharkhandtourism.gov.in
+- Email: support@transliteratebharat.com
-- Phone: +91 651 2446441
+- GitHub: Create an issue in the repository
-- Website: Create an issue in the repository
+- Documentation: Check the README and code comments
-- Hours: Monday-Friday, 9:00 AM - 6:00 PM
+- Community: Join our discussions in GitHub Issues

 ## Acknowledgments

-- Jharkhand Tourism Development Corporation
+- Indian Language Technology Proliferation and Deployment Centre
-- Forest Department of Jharkhand
+- Ministry of Electronics and Information Technology, Government of India
-- Photography contributors
+- Open source transliteration libraries and contributors
-- Open source community
+- React and Node.js communities
-- UI/UX design inspiration
+- OCR technology providers